Reasonable Accommodations Under ADA

 A modification or adjustment is "reasonable" if it "seems reasonable on its face, i.e., ordinarily or in the run of cases"; this means it is "reasonable" if it appears to the "feasible" or "plausible".
 An accommodation also must be effective in meeting the needs of the individual.
 In the context of job performance, this means that a reasonable accommodation enables the individual to perform the essential functions of the position.
 Similarly, a reasonable accommodation enables an applicant with a disability to have an equal opportunity to participate in the application process and to be considered for a job.
 Finally, a reasonable accommodation allows an employee with a disability an equal opportunity to enjoy the benefits and privileges of employment that employees without disabilities enjoy.

 Example A: An employee with a hearing disability must be able to contact the public by telephone.
 The employee proposes that he use a TTY to call a relay service operator who can then place the telephone call and relay the conversation between the parties.
-This is "reasonable" because a TTY is a common device used to facilitate communication between hearing and hearing-impaired individuals.
+This is "reasonable" because a TTY is a common device used to facilitate communication between hearing and D/deaf and hard-of-hearing individuals.
 Moreover, it would be effective in enabling the employee to perform his job.

 Example B: A cashier easily becomes fatigued because of lupus and, as a result, has difficulty making it through her shift.
 The employee requests a stool because sitting greatly reduces the fatigue.
 This accommodation is "reasonable" because it is a common sense solution to remove a workplace barrier - being required to stand - when the job can be effectively performed sitting down.
 This "reasonable" accommodation is effective because it addresses the employee's fatigue and enables her to perform her job.